Sicilian Pistachio Gelato Recipe

 - 1 tablespoon corn syrup

 - Heat the milk, sugar, salt and 1/2 cup heavy cream in a medium saucepan until hot.
 Do not boil.
-In a small bowl whisk the egg yolks.
+In a small bowl, whisk the egg yolks.
 Whisk in 1/8 of a cup of the warm milk mixture into the egg yolks.
-Whisk until well blended and then add the yolk mixture into the remaining warm milk mixture.
+Whisk until well blended and then add the yolk mixture to the remaining warm milk mixture.
 Stir constantly over medium heat until the mixture thickens.
 Remove from the heat.

 - Place the remaining 1 cup of cream in a large bowl with 1 cup of the pistachio paste.
-Set a strainer on the top of the bowl and pour the hot milk and egg mixture into the paste and cream.
+Set a strainer on top of the bowl and pour the hot milk and egg mixture into the paste and cream.
 Stir until all ingredients are blended.
 Refrigerate overnight or at least 3-5 hours.

 - Churn the gelato in an ice cream maker according to the manufacturer’s instructions.
 Store the gelato in a freezer-safe container.
 When serving, drizzle some of the simple syrup over it and some chopped pistachio (optional) and enjoy!